Trump bid to overturn election stumbles as judge tosses Pennsylvania lawsuit

-WASHINGTON (Reuters) - President Donald Trump faced a new setback on Saturday in his desperate bid to overturn the U.S. election as a federal judge dismissed a lawsuit filed by his campaign that sought to throw out millions of mail-in votes in Pennsylvania.
+WASHINGTON (Reuters) - President Donald Trump was dealt a new setback on Saturday in his desperate bid to overturn the U.S. election as a federal judge dismissed a lawsuit filed by his campaign that sought to throw out millions of mail-in votes in Pennsylvania.

 U.S. District Court Judge Matthew Brann ruled that Trump’s campaign had failed to demonstrate there had been widespread voting fraud in the Nov.
 3 election, which Trump lost to Democrat Joe Biden.